PostHog/posthog.com/contents/handbook/growth/sales/sales-operations.md

 _What's the difference between Postgres and Clickhouse?_

 Postgres you can write huge volumes to, but for analytics queries it's very slow once a team has thousands of users or more.
 The advantage is that it's super easy to deploy - so a good way to ie get a small project in a huge enterprise up and running.
 However, you you can't migrate from Postgres to Clickhouse (since the data format is different later).
+Clickhouse is massively more scalable, but requires a lot more work to deploy, so we provide extra support from our infra team to get everything set up and refined over the first few weeks.

+_What if the customer knows their user volumes but has no idea about number of events?_

+A good approach is to point them to our [downsampling plugin](https://posthog.com/plugins/downsampling) and set it to say only captiure 1% of users.
+If they then go to their [billing page](https://app.posthog.com/organization/billing), they can see the events count.
+Multiplying this by 100 will indicate their actual likely volume, without creating a ton of risk that they spend too much money.

 _What privacy features does PostHog offer?_